akkefa/ml-notes/docs/probability/estimators_and_sampling_distributions.rst

 Estimators and Sampling Distributions
 #######################################

+..
+Note:: What are biased and unbiased estimators?
+   A biased estimator is one that deviates from the true population value.
+An unbiased estimator is one that does not deviate from the true population parameter.

 Random Sample
 ==============
 A collection of random variables is independent and identically distributed if each random variable has the same